slow periods in busienss

 • Invoice processing fees

-We don’t charge any application, due diligence, credit check or account set up fees that drive up the cost of factoring.
-Nor do we assess extra fees to process paperwork, transfer funds or notify you of account actions.
+We don’t charge application, due diligence, credit check, or account set-up fees that drive up the cost of factoring.
+Nor do we assess extra fees to process paperwork, transfer funds, or notify you of account actions.
 We view these types of tasks as intrinsic to the invoice factoring process, not as add-ons.

 2. Long Term Contracts